yuexiaofeng/yuexiaofeng.github.io/_posts/2021-10-17-aml-fastai-s2.md

 2. Become a runner and lose some pounds: The running part didn't happen as much as I hoped (Part of me blame the "Raincouver" weather :D).
 But I did lose quite a bit over 10 pounds so far since January, mostly due to low glycemic dieting as suggested by my doctor.
 3. Start a pet project in AI field: This is yet to happen..

-After finally finishing up playing the most awesome video game ever otherwise known as Red Dead Redemption 2, and binge-watching Squid Game, I had come to conclusion that it's high tme to get the ball rolling on my AI pet project.
-That, plus in the spirit of Microsoft FHL (Fix, Hack, Learn, i.e. Hackathon) week, I decided to carve out some time to try AzureML (Machine Learning) offering and poke around with it.
+After finally finishing up playing the most awesome video game ever otherwise known as Red Dead Redemption 2, and binge-watching Squid Game, I had come to the conclusion that it's high time to get the ball rolling on my AI pet project.
+That, plus in the spirit of Microsoft FHL (Fix, Hack, Learn, i.e. Hackathon) week, I decided to carve out some time to try out AzureML (Machine Learning) offering and poke around with it.
 Just a disclaimer in case any of our corporate lawyers stumbled upon this:

 >I trained the models after hours from my own personal Azure account (although as a full-time Microsoft employee, I do enjoy some perks like receiving a monthly Azure credit worth a few hundred bucks.
 So thanks Uncle MS!).